yoshi-z/ymcoin/README.md

 ---

-**Bcoin** is an alternative implementation of the bitcoin protocol, written in node.js.
+**YMcoin** is an alternative implementation of the Yamacoin protocol, written in node.js.

-Although still in a beta state, bcoin is well tested and aware of all known consensus rules.
-It is currently used in production as the consensus backend and wallet system for [purse.io][purse].

 ## Uses